FrankC01/pysui/doc/source/getting_started.rst

       environents

 #.
 Install pysui

     Regardless, you can install ``pysui`` from PyPi:

     ``pip install pysui``

 #.
+Follow the steps in the section **First time instantiation** on the :doc:`PysuiConfiguration <pyconfig>` page.

+  If you have not previously setup ``pysui``, this creates the base PysuiConfiguration for GraphQL and gRPC protocols.

+#.
 Test install
     Having setup your environment, you can verify all is well with a sample